 screw the low carb diet phase

 Despite persevering with a low carb diet for over 6 months, it just wasn’t sustainable and I was miserable and fed up with obsessing over food (read more about this in this post here).
 I stuck up two fingers to the low carb diet and started included grains such as quinoa and rice back into my diet on a daily basis as I genuinely believed that low carb just didn’t work for me.
-My average diet during this time was still considered very healthy and included a green smoothie for breakfast, a quinoa, avocado and chicken salad for lunch and a stir fry or curry with rice for dinner.
+My average diet during this time was still considered very healthy and included a green smoothie for breakfast, a quinoa, avocado and chicken salad with quinoa for lunch and a stir fry or curry with rice for dinner.
 My moods quickly lifted and I generally felt a lot happier with my relaxed attitude towards food but as the months went on I noticed I started gaining weight around my middle (a common symptom of low progesterone and PCOS) and 5kg in just two months.
 I was also getting hungry by 10:30/11am and craving junk food all the time.
 As you can see from the charts my carb and sugar intake was over the recommended daily threshold which is terrible news for my PCOS and acne.
 As we’ve already discussed in the post – a diet that is predominately carbohydrate will cause an increase in insulin and therefore acne.
 My average protein intake is even worse on this diet and I was focussing way too much on carbs on not enough on quality sources of protein that will keep my body lean and my hormones balanced.

 my macro ratio today